mauseoluwasegun/School-Attendance-system/README.md

 This project is licensed under the MIT License.

 📧 Support
-For any issues or inquiries, feel free to reach out via email: [Francis Njenga](mailto:irokomause.com).
+For any issues or inquiries, feel free to reach out via email: [iroko mause](mailto:irokomause.com).

 ### Visit My Website